Kausheekraj/Linux_task3/README.md

 telnet guvi.com 9000

-Connection opened and closed immediately — indicates port is active but service is rejecting input (normal in real-world setups).
+Connection opened and stagnated with no resolution.

 Also tested port 80 for baseline reference.